geomagpy/magpy/README.md

 This results in Figure ![6.2.](./magpy/doc/fl_outlier.png "Removing outlier from data")

 Saving fagging information within datastreams is also possible for a few data format, namely IMAGCDF and PYCDF.
 In order to save flagging information you have to assign the flagging object to a header element "DataFlags".
+A complete flagging dictionary is only stored in *format_type* PYCDF.

         data = read(example1)
         data.header["DataFlags"] = fl